akkartik/mu/Readme.md

   ```

 As we add a file system, graphics, audio, network support and so on, we'll
-augment scenarios with corresponding abilities to use them inside tests.
+augment scenarios with corresponding abilities.

 ---